vagrosu/eJam_assignment/README.md

   - Helps maintain a clean architecture.
   - Improves reusability and scalability.
+  - Includes unique ID generation for each resource.

 - <span style="color:yellow">**types**</span>: Defines reusable TypeScript types for requests and responses.